Free Rental Application Form: PDF Template & How To Guide

 It’s important to remember that viewing and inspecting potential rental homes should be given the same weight as a job interview.
 Dress well, show up on time, and show interest in the property being viewed in order to stand out and increase your chances of your application being accepted.

-Find a guarantor: If you’re renting for the first time, or don’t have good credit history, you might need someone to co-sign your lease.
-This person will be held accountable if you don’t pay your rent or damage the property, and can add credibility to your rental application.
+Finding a rental guarantor: If you’re renting for the first time, or could fail a credit-check, you might need someone to co-sign your lease.
+This person will be held accountable if you don’t pay your rent or damage the property and can add credibility to your rental application.
 In some instances, this can be your parent, guardian, or someone else who is employed and with good credit.

-More references: Good-quality character references can sway a property manager/landlord to rent to you.
-Teachers or professors, business partners or associates, employers, doctors, or neighbors can all act as references.
+More references: Good-quality character references can sway a property manager or landlord to rent to you.
+Teachers or professors, business partners or associates, employers, doctors, or neighbours can all act as references.

 If you’re a first-time renter, it won’t hurt to build a relationship with the agent, property manager, or landlord.
 Ask them what additional information or documents might increase your chances of your application being accepted, talk with them during the viewing, and show your interest in the property.